 When are Fees Paid?

 Impact fees are paid when the building permit is obtained and are due in full.
-In unusual circumstances, the city may delay payment of fees while the discharge quantity and quality are assessed by the Wastewater Treatment Department.
-Certain types of use may be eligible for credits or extended payments on the CSO impact fee, as provide in the city code.
+In unusual circumstances, the city may delay payment of fees while the discharge quantity and quality are assessed by the WRRD.
+Certain types of use may be eligible for credits or extended payments on the CSO impact fee, as provided in the city code.

 Why do we have fees?